evacchi/evacchi.github.io/content/posts/2025-07-11-chicory-android.md

 tags: [Android, Chicory, WebAssembly]
 ---

-I am resurrecting my old ["Wasm the Hard Way"](/tags/wasm/) series with a some fresh new content about a recent project I have been working on: porting the [Chicory](https://chicory.dev) Wasm compiler to Android.
+I am resurrecting my old ["Wasm the Hard Way"](/tags/wasm/) series with some fresh new content about a recent project I have been working on: porting the [Chicory](https://chicory.dev) Wasm compiler to Android.

 If you are interested in Wasm and Java, you might have heard about [Chicory](https://chicory.dev), a pure-Java Wasm runtime.
 Ever since I started working at [Dylibso](https://dylibso.com), I have been contributing to the project.